tsichiro/mit-6.824-distributed-systems/cache-consistency-memcached-at-facebook.md

-but -- replicating is a waste of RAM for less-popular items "regional pool" shared by all clusters unpopular objects (no need for many copies) decided by *type* of object frees RAM to replicate more popular objects
+but -- replicating is a waste of RAM for less-popular items "regional pool" shared by all clusters unpopular objects (no need for many copies) the application s/w decides what to put in regional pool frees RAM to replicate more popular objects

-bringing up new mc cluster was a serious performance problem new cluster has 0% hit rate if clients use it, will generate big spike in DB load
+bringing up new mc cluster is a performance problem new cluster has 0% hit rate if clients use it, will generate big spike in DB load
-    if ordinarily 1% miss rate, and (let's say) 2 clusters, adding "cold" third cluster will causes misses for 33% of ops. i.e. 30x spike in DB load! thus the clients of new cluster first get() from existing cluster (4.3) and set() into new cluster
+    if ordinarily 1% miss rate,
+      adding "cold" second cluster will causes misses for 50% of ops. i.e. 50x spike in DB load! thus the clients of new cluster first get() from existing cluster (4.3) and set() into new cluster
     basically lazy copy of existing cluster to new cluster better 2x load on existing cluster than 30x load on DB

-important practical networking problems: n^2 TCP connections is too much state
-    thus UDP for client get()s
-  UDP is not reliable or ordered
-    thus TCP for client set()s
-    and mcrouter to reduce n in n^2 small request per packet is not efficient (for TCP or UDP) per-packet overhead (interrupt &c) is too high thus mcrouter batches many requests into each packet

-mc server failure?
-  can't have DB servers handle the misses -- too much load can't shift load to one other mc server -- too much can't re-partition all data -- time consuming
-  Gutter -- pool of idle servers, clients only use after mc server fails

-The Question:
-  why don't clients send invalidates to Gutter servers? my guess: would double delete() traffic
-    and send too many delete()s to small gutter pool since any key might be in the gutter pool

-thundering herd
-  one client updates DB and delete()s a key lots of clients get() but miss
+another overload problem: thundering herd one client updates DB and delete()s a key lots of clients get() but miss
     they all fetch from DB